+6281808995555

 Uniqueness of Batuan Temple

-As a sacred temple, visitors to Batuan Temple are expected to adhere to proper dress codes out of respect for local traditions.
-It is customary for visitors to wear a sarong (a traditional cloth wrapped around the waist) and a sash (usually provided at the entrance or available for purchase or rent).
-Modesty is essential, so avoid wearing revealing clothing.
-Women should refrain from entering the temple during their menstrual cycle, as this is considered impure in Balinese Hindu culture.
+It is customary for visitors to wear a sarong (a traditional cloth wrapped around the waist) along with a sash, which are often provided at the entrance or available for rent or purchase nearby.
+Modest clothing is essential, so avoid wearing revealing outfits, and ensure that shoulders and knees are covered.
+Additionally, women are traditionally advised not to enter the temple during their menstrual cycle, in accordance with local cultural beliefs.

 Location Batuan Temple

 Batuan Temple is located in the Batuan Village, which lies approximately 10 kilometers south of Ubud, in the Gianyar region of Bali.
 It is easily accessible by car or motorbike from Ubud and other parts of Bali, making it a convenient stop for those exploring the cultural heart of the island.
-The temple is nestled in a peaceful, rural setting surrounded by rice fields and traditional Balinese villages, offering visitors both a spiritual and scenic experience.

 Batuan Temple is a remarkable spiritual and cultural landmark in Bali, offering a unique blend of art, religion, and history.
 Its festivals, local myths, and role in Balinese spirituality provide visitors with a deep connection to the island’s rich heritage.
 Beyond being a place of worship, Batuan Temple invites reflection and exploration of Bali’s cultural landscape.